 Custom Development vs. Template Builders

-How they actually compare — GoDaddy, Wix, Squarespace vs. a custom-built site.
+How they actually compare: template builders vs. a custom-built site.

 Speed